szabgab/perlmaven.com/README.md

 The translation process:
 * The translator creates a new file in the sites/CC/drafts folder.
 * When s/he has finished the translations s/he
-  adds the link to the translation in the perl-tutorials.tt file in the open part, and moves the translated file to the sites/CC/pages folder. and updates the =timestamp in the translated file to the current date/time, or slightly in the future (maybe 12 hours) to allow Gabor the time to publish it.
+  adds the link to the translation in the perl-tutorials.txt file in the open part, and moves the translated file to the sites/CC/pages folder. and updates the =timestamp in the translated file to the current date/time, or slightly in the future (maybe 12 hours) to allow Gabor the time to publish it.